 Students must pass a comprehensive examination after completing 48 credits in order to advance in the Program.
-Detailed information about the comprehensive exam is provided to students by the Program Director.
+The comprehensive exam consists of diagnosis, formualtion and treatment planning, etc., of two case vignettes, one psychodynamic and one CBT treatment approach.
+Detailed information about and practice for the comprehensive exam is provided to students through multiple courses.

 In addition to coursework, students complete a clinical internship in an approved mental health setting.
 The 600-hour (approximately one year), unpaid internship is carried out in the second year.
 Our students have completed internships at various mental health agencies, clinics, hospitals, counseling centers, and specialized programs including domestic violence, substance abuse, and eating disorder settings.
 The internship is an opportunity to specialize in a treatment approach or client population or gain broad clinical training.

 The Brooklyn College MHC Internship Coordinator must approve all sites before students can begin their internship placements.
 Approval decisions are based on the breadth and depth of experience offered at the site, in addition to the setting.
 In all cases, on-site supervision is required by a credentialed mental health professional with at least three years of appropriate professional experience.
 While the Program maintains a list of approved internship sites, we encourage students to apply to additional sites of interest.

 The Brooklyn College MHC Program requires the following of all internship placements: